The Holy of Holies

 As John’s fame grew, Sherlockians from far and near began making the pilgrimage to 1917 Fort Union Drive to meet THE John Bennett Shaw and spend hours looking through the treasures in the library, sometimes called the “slumber room” because many a visitor spent the night on the couch there.
 They enjoyed swapping stories about collecting books and Sherlock Holmes keepsakes.
 John seemingly had an interesting story about every volume and item in the room.
 Visitors ranged from noted scholars to members of various scions across the country.

 Steve Robinson (pictured right, May 25th, 1991) brought Denver Sherlockians Greg Ewan and John Stephenson to visit Shaw at his home in Santa Fe.
 Robinson recently searched through his John Shaw treasures and came up with the most incredible 8-mm video of their visit in 1991.
-He then had the video transferred to digital and posted it at the Friends of John Bennett Shaw, but we hope to post an edited version of it here soon.
+He then had the video transferred to digital and posted it at the Friends of John Bennett Shaw.
+This will take you directly to the video.

 Organizing the Collection: File Boxes and Ring Binders